SudE29537/DevSecOpsGuideline/document/00a-Overview.md

 2. **Dynamic testing**

-   Dynamic Testing analyzes the behavior of the code at runtime: it includes the testing the input values and output values that are analyzed.
+   Dynamic Testing analyzes the behavior of the code at runtime:
+   It includes the testing the input values and output values that are analyzed.

 ---